hgl/polyfill-concept/README.md

 ## Usage

 - Open `index.html` in your browser to see the tailored polyfill code.
-- Open in different browsers to see different polyfills.
+- Open in different browsers to see different polyfills. (e.g., at the time of writing, chrome contains a broken `Element::classList.toggle` method, so its polyfilled.
+Firefox does it correctly, so no polyfill.)

 ## Caveats